The Claudettes

 The Claudettes is an American blues, rock and pop group, which formed in 2010.
-They are led by Johnny Iguana, and although the combo has had a changing line-up since its inception, they have released four albums to date.
+They are led by Johnny Iguana, and although the combo has had a changing line-up since its inception, they have released five albums to date.
+Sixth album Garage Glamour is due in 2026.

 Biography

 Overview

 In late 2010, Johnny Iguana formed the Claudettes, self-described as a "piano boogie, punk blues, and cabaret" rock and roll outfit, who have had an ever changing line-up, although they have released four albums.
 Their latest collection, High Times in the Dark, was recorded and issued in the midst of the COVID-19 pandemic in the United States.
 All the tracks were written by Johnny Iguana, and the album was produced by Ted Hutt.

 Early years

 Originally the outfit comprised an instrumental duo of pianist Johnny Iguana and drummer Michael Caskey, playing a lively and boisterous style of piano blues.
 They were both former members of the rock band Oh My God.
 They played at a diverse set of venues including Buddy Guy's Legends and at a Staples supply store.
 In 2013, Yellow Dog Records released their debut album, the wholly instrumental effort, Infernal Piano Plot...
 Hatched!
 The pair were augmented by the Nigerian-American singer, Yana Atim, before recording No Hotel (2015), although she only featured singing on a small number of the album's tracks.

 Major line-up changes then followed as both Atim and Caskey departed in 2016.
 Iguana recruited further personnel including Berit Ulseth (vocals), Zach Verdoorn (guitar), and Matt Torre (drums).
 Verdoorn was another former member of Oh My God.
 They recorded Pull Closer to Me: Live in the Piano Room, (2017) as a 'live in the studio' LP.
 It was a digital download release, which encompassed the outfit tackling versions of tracks including Ruby & the Romantics 1963 hit "Our Day Will Come" and the Sundays', "Here's Where the Story Ends."
 Others covered were Pink Floyd's "Us and Them", Otis Redding's "Sittin' on the Dock of the Bay", plus Verdoorn taking lead vocals on a remake of T. Rex's, "Cosmic Dancer."